Minivera/Carleton-Web-Dev/src/slides/vdom.md

 .right-column[
   Returning strings is nice and all, but we want to return a structure that can be transformed into DOM nodes.

-  To do this, React provides us with a new expanded subset of JavaScript called JSX.
-JSX allows us to write HTML-like code directly into our component.
+  JSX is a new syntax for JavaScript that combines HTML and JavaScript.

   React will automatically transform that structure into a Virtual DOM tree for us.

   ```jsx
 const Component = ({ someState }) => {